-The company secures the place of the first-ever Chinese firm to get a certification from TRUSTe.
-The company has been going through the annual audit by the Subsidiary of TrustArc since 2018, when the EU regulations act was enacted.
+The company secures its place of the first-ever Chinese firm to get a certification from TRUSTe.
+The company has been going through the annual audit by the Subsidiary of TrustArc since 2018 when the EU regulations act was enacted.

 According to Xiaomi’s official statement, the company’s ethics of wielding customer personal data is enough to meet the EU General Data Protection Regulation (GDPR).
 Xiaomi dealt with all 40 GDPR Validation requirements.

 The TRUSTe review abstract states, “The measures described in the GDPR Validation Assessment were suitably designed to provide reasonable assurance” Cui Baoqiu, Xiaomi Vice President and Chairman of Xiaomi Security and Privacy Committee, said, “Xiaomi strives to uphold the highest standards of user privacy policies and practices, particularly for its users in the EU.”
 I’m happy to see that Xiaomi has completed TRUSTe’s annual audit of GDPR privacy compliance, which demonstrates our commitment to privacy protection”, he further added.